 What about Sharks?

 If you’re worried about a shark attack in Orange County, you might as well start buying lotto tickets; You’ll have better odds.
-Yet I still get calls, questions, and even customers cancelling their surf lessons (whu?!), because of fears about sharks.
-On top of that, at Banzai our surf lessons take place on a sand bottom in (what is usually) waist deep water.
+Yet I still get calls, questions, and even customers cancelling their surf lessons because of fears about sharks.
+On top of that, at Banzai our surf lessons usually take place on a sand bottom in waist deep water.
 That’s hardly the happy hunting grounds.

 I should mention that my attitude towards sharks is pretty casual; I went on a ‘shark dive’ in the south pacific, and found sharks to be less aggressive than most car salesman and attorneys.
 During the pre-dive briefing, I asked if we could pet the sharks.
 Everyone laughed.
 I was serious.
 I will add though, that getting snorkel gear on while peering down at those toothy dark shadows swirling beneath you, sets off every old Hollywood alarm bell in your head.

 I’ll admit it: I wasn’t the FIRST one in the water, but I was the last one out.

 The truth is, sharks are a non-issue in Huntington Beach.
 That is (according to the International Shark Attack File), in the past eighty years, there’s been four shark incidents in Orange County.
 Think about that: Four in eighty years.

 When you consider that statistic against the hundreds of thousands of bathers and surfers that enjoy the beaches in Southern California every summer, it’s almost a sad indication of our lack of sea life.